 The National/Transnational/Global Cultures Research Group is a forum for faculty and graduate students who share research interests in the global dimensions of literary and cultural studies.
+Contact: Dr. Graham MacPhee, gmacphee@wcupa.edu.

 West Chester Center for Book History